Python3pkg/GetStat-API/README.md

 ```

 ## endpoints file
-This is basically your configuration file which stores all the API endpoints and required params.
+endpoints.py is your configuration file which stores all the API endpoints and required params.
 The key of the dictionary elements that contains 'url' and 'params' are your calls to different API endpoints.

 Here is an example:

-if you want to call the API for fetching all the keywords for a specific site:
+If you want to call the API for fetching all the keywords for a specific site:

-find the following in endpoints.py
+Find the following in endpoints.py
 ```python
   "allKeywords": {
         "uri":"/keywords/list" ,